THE WORLDโS #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 - Leading by example.
 Effective leaders always model the behaviors they expect of their reports.

 - Inclusivity and employee empowerment are two cornerstones of effective intelligent leadership.
+A study from 2024 reports that inclusive leadership reflects a deeply aligned inner coreโone that embraces justice, empowers others, and shares authority.

 - Self-awareness and self-reflection.
 Self-awareness allows leaders to identify their strengths and shortcomings and make optimal decisions.